 The residence halls are often full of activity and community-building, and can often be a busy and bustling place.
 Students are asked to maintain reasonable quiet levels from 9 p.m. to 9 a.m. out of respect for other residence hall students.

 What “division” are Milligan's athletic programs?

 Milligan competes in the National Association of Intercollegiate Athletics (NAIA) and is a member of the Appalachian Athletic Conference (AAC).
 Click HERE for more information on athletics.

 What sports are offered?

-Milligan offers scholarships in 23 intercollegiate programs.
-Men's programs include baseball, basketball, cross country, golf, cycling, soccer, swimming, tennis, track and field.
+Milligan offers scholarships in 24 intercollegiate programs.
+Men's programs include baseball, basketball, cross country, golf, cycling, soccer, swimming, tennis, track and field, and volleyball.
 Women's programs include basketball, cheerleading, cross country, dance, golf, cycling, soccer, softball, swimming, tennis, track and field, and volleyball.